GonEbal/devmo2/README.md

 # Introduction

 DevMo is like [BevMo](https://www.bevmo.com/), but Dev stands for Developer.
-If you have used Dribble or Behance before, it will be very familiar to you.
+If you have used Dribble or Behance before, it will be very familiar to you!

 ![preview](_screenshots/preview2.gif?raw=true "Title")